Toni-SM/skrl/docs/source/intro/examples.rst

     <br>

-The agent configuration is mapped, as far as possible, from the `configuration for Isaac Gym preview environments <https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/tree/main/isaacgymenvs/cfg/train>`_ for rl_games.
+The agent configuration is mapped, as far as possible, from the `IsaacGymEnvs configuration <https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/tree/main/isaacgymenvs/cfg/train>`_ for rl_games.
 Shared models or separated models are used depending on the value of the :literal:`network.separate` variable.
 The following list shows the mapping between the two configurations:

 .. tabs::